 Practice in welding the various materials to meet certification standards and codes.
 The student uses various tests, including the guided bend and the tensile strength tests, to check the quality of his work.
 Emphasis on attaining skills in producing quality welds.
 Students who have met the requirements will be permitted to take the certification examination.

 ADMINISTRATIVE OFFICERS

 Dr. Ben F. Currin President

-Vice President
+Robert A. Miller Vice President

 Frederick H. Wilson, Jr Dean of Instruction

-Kenneth E. Clark Business Manager
+Gary W. Morgan Business Manager

-Leo Kelly, Jr Dean of Continuing Education
+Leo Kelly, Jr.

-Frank H. Madigan Dean of Student Affairs

-Lynn Y. Blackburn Dean of Student Services
+Lynn Y. Blackburn

-Daniel W. Guin Dean of Occupational Extension
+Daniel W. Guin

-•

 FULL-TIME ADMINISTRATION AND FACULTY